Address: 4F Samyoung Bldg #12-2 World cup-daero

 When travelling across Mongolia, you will quickly learn the locals have a tale to tell about the surrounding mountains, rivers, valleys and more.
 Why?

-For Mongolians, myths are stories handed down from their ancestors to help them make sense of the world.
+For Mongolians, myths and stories handed down from their ancestors to help them make sense of the world.
 All Mongolian legends have historical accounts and wisdom about living harmoniously with nature.
 For this reason, Mongolians value their myths and pass them down from generation to generation.
-It’s amazing to discover how this culture of dedicating a tale to even the smallest of rocks has merged with their everyday lifestyle.
+It’s amazing to discover how this culture dedicate a tale to even the smallest of rocks has merged with their everyday lifestyle.
 In a sense, the essence of their lifestyle is mythology itself.

 The epic mindset of nomads was reconsidered with the discovery of a 1500 year old angular Altai harp inside the tomb of a warrior.
 Mongolian epics are songs that are considered to be the living encyclopedia of the country.
 Singers perform songs that are hundreds to thousands of lines long while playing an instrument.
 It is inspiring to imagine, 1500 years ago, a man dropping his weapon and singing about peace while playing a harp he crafted with his own hands.
 The ancient drawings and runic inscriptions carved on the harp make it even more impressive.